soxueren/atsd/api/network/metric.md

 ```

 * Metric name and tag names are case-insensitive and are converted to lower case when stored.
-* Time Zone ID is case-insensitive.
-* Other field values are case-sensitive and are stored as submitted.
+* Label, description, filter, and tag values are case-sensitive and are stored as submitted.
+* Other fields are case-insensitive.
 * Tag values cannot be empty.
+* Metric tags and fields that are not specified are left unchanged.
+* To remove/reset a metric tag/label/description/filter/timezone, set it's value to a double-quoted empty string.

 ### Fields